Connor Wong Player Props: Red Sox vs. Tigers

-The Boston Red Sox, including Connor Wong (.219 on-base percentage in past 10 games, 82 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Fenway Park, Saturday at 4:10 PM ET.
+The Boston Red Sox, including Connor Wong (.310 slugging percentage in past 10 games, including no homers), battle starting pitcher Eduardo Rodriguez and the Detroit Tigers at Fenway Park, Sunday at 12:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Tigers.
+In his last game he had a hitless showing (0-for-1) against the Tigers.

 Connor Wong Game Info & Props vs. the Tigers